COVESA/cdsp/docker/README.md

 #  ✔ Container knowledge-layer          Started
 #  ✔ Container rdfox-service            Started
 ```
 Sometimes a service might not start up successfully when all are started with a single docker compose command.
-The reason for this are racing conditions between service startups, that docker has no control over.
+The reason for this is race conditions between service startups, that docker has no control over.
 An easy fix can be to run the same startup command again.

 Stop and remove the containers: